wprigollopes/v4/content/about/index.md

   - GraphQL
 ---

 Hello!
-I'm William, a software developer engineer based in Brazil (working from home) and a Ph.D. student.
+I'm William, a software developer engineer based in Brazil (working from home) and a Ph.D. candidate on Operations Research.

 I like to develop softwares, mainly that involve systems inside companies like sites, applications and mobile applications.
 I help companies consulting and developing systems, focusing on optimization and integration.